 Some of the cost of hearing aids is due to the high level of sophistication required for hearing instruments.
 Not only do these devices have to analyze, process and amplify the sound very quickly, but they need to do so in a very small package and with low power requirements.
 A laptop, for example, has complex processing requirements – but has a much larger power source to accomplish those tasks.

 Another reason for the high price tag of hearing aids is the standard distribution model.
-Many hearing aid offices only fit 15-25 hearing aids per month, requiring that they mark up the product 200-400% to maintain profitability.
+Many hearing aid offices only fit 15-25 hearing aids per month, requiring that these clinics mark up the hearing devices between 200%-400% to maintain profitability.
 Many markets are very competitive, which means that hearing practices need to spend a lot of money on marketing to bring in new customers.
 These dollars spent on marketing must be recouped in the form of a higher margin on the hearing aids.

 What other items might I be charged for?
 Will I be nickel and dimed after purchasing hearing aids from you?